Metro Orange Line (Minnesota): Orange Line development

 After Dakota County withdrew from CTIB causing its dissolution and the failure to secure funding from the state during the 2016 legislative session, concerns about the financial viability of the line were questioned. $45 million for the project was expected to come from CTIB and $12 million from the state.
-The line drew bipartisan support from cities and elected officials, partially due to lower costs compared to light rail projects like the Southwest LRT.
+The line drew bipartisan support from cities and elected officials, partially due to lower costs compared to light rail projects like the Metro Green Line Extension.
 CTIB reduced its contribution which required Dakota County, Hennepin County, and the Metropolitan Council to make up the gap.
 Ultimately, CTIB only contributed $8.6 million with Hennepin County, Dakota County, and their regional railroad authorities covering the gap.